devicetree-org/devicetree-specification/source/devicetree-basics.rst

 by |spec| (see Chapter :ref:`chapter-device-node-requirements`) may specify additional requirements or constraints regarding the use of the standard properties.
-Chapter :ref:`chapter-device-bindings` describes the representation of specific devices may also specify additional requirements.
+Chapter :ref:`chapter-device-bindings` describes the representation of specific devices and may also specify additional requirements.

 .. note:: All examples of devicetree nodes in this document use the :abbr:`DTS (Devicetree Source)` format for specifying nodes and properties.